School-of-Computing-and-Informatics/cmps357-pdf-formatter/README.md

 - **Padding and Alignment**: Ensures all segments maintain proper dimensions
 - **Batch Processing**: Processes multiple PDF files in a single operation
 - **Download Output**: Generates and downloads a single merged PDF with all processed segments
+- **OCR/Handwriting Recognition**: Extracts text (including handwriting, if possible) from PDF images using Tesseract OCR

 ## Dependencies

 The project requires the following Python packages: